-McCordsville has a current enrollment of 675 students.
-We currently have 637 in-person students with 38 opting for virtual learning options.
+McCordsville has a current enrollment of 695 students...

 Our largest population of students are white sitting at 74.4% of our overall enrollment.
 McCordsville has a population of 3.8% of students who qualify for English as a Second Language.